 The Coaching Education and Athlete Development program offers a unique cohort model in which students progress through the 2-year course sequence together.
 Cohorts begin three times a year (August, January and May.)
 The program consists of 30 credit-hours, where students take two courses for five consecutive semesters, including the summer.

 To supplement the online courses, the CEAD program has two residency or face-to-face experiences.
-Within the first year, as part of CEAD 680 – Residency 1, Professional Development, students attend the North American Coach Development Summit in June at a site to be determined each year.
-At the end of the program, students come to Xavier’s campus to present their research.
+Within the first year, Residency I – Professional Development, students attend the North American Coach Development Summit in June at a site to be determined each year.
+At the end of the program, students come to Xavier’s campus to complete the program and present their research.